EmbedJournal/embedjournal/_posts/embedded/2017-05-28-iot-rtos-zephyr-stm32-minimum-development-board.md

 $ git clone https://github.com/zephyrproject-rtos/zephyr.git
 ```

 As I said, the support for this board is not upstreamed yet.
-So you will have to add my fork of the repository as a remote and checkout `board_stm32_min_dev` branch.
+Ergo, you will have to add my fork of the repository as a remote and checkout `board_stm32_min_dev` branch.

 ``` shell
 $ git remote add embedjournal https://github.com/cbsiddharth/zephyr.git